google-research-datasets/circa/README.md

 ## Data Collection Method

-The QA pairs and judgements were collected using crowd annotations in three phrases.
+The QA pairs and judgements were collected using crowd annotations in three phases.
 We recruited English native speakers.
-The detailed annotation instructions are present in our EMNLP 2020 paper.
-Below we provide a brief overview.
+The full descriptions of the data collection and quality control are present in our [EMNLP 2020 paper]().
+Below we provide a brief overview only.

 Phase 1: In the first phase, we collected questions only.
 We designed 10 imaginary social situations which give the annotator a context for the conversation.
 Examples are: